jhudson8/react-css-builder/README.md

 If you want React to do native well, you need to use inline styles.
 But, you can still get the DRY and maintainability benefits of an external stylesheet with react-css-builder.

-You can create a javascript stylesheet  that is similary to what you would see with a CSS precompiler but you can actually use variablees calculated at runtime!
+You can create a javascript stylesheet similar to what you would see with a CSS precompiler but you can actually use variablees calculated at runtime!

 A few examples